irishev/BTS/README.md

 _Proceedings of the 2022 Conference on Empirical Methods in Natural Language Processing (EMNLP 2022)_

+This repository contains the code for our EMNLP 2022 paper.

 ## Training
 ### 0. Build
 Before you start training Korean word vectors, you should build the source by using `make`.